ravisheth/mapsseq/README.md

 - UV sterilize encapsulation supplies for 30 minutes: microfluidic chip, magnetic stir-bars

 ###### Preparation of beads
-- Centrifuge down bead stock and remove ~50-100uL of packed beads from bottom of tube
+- Centrifuge down bead stock and remove 50uL of packed beads from bottom of tube
 - Wash beads twice with WB
 - Wash beads twice with Bead Buffer (10mM Tris HCl pH 8.0, 0.1% Tween 20, 50mM KCl, 5mM DTT)
 - Centrifuge down beads and remove all supernatant.
+Add 20uL NEB Next Q5 2x Master Mix.
-Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
+- Repeat centrifugation and remove last remains of supernatant with fine-tip gel tip.
 - Using empty 1mL syringe connected to tubing, aspirate approximately 5uL of packed beads (approximately the length of a razor blade) and then approximately 10cm of air.
 - Remaining beads can be washed twice in TET and returned to stock tube.
 - Cut tubing right where beads start.
 Backfill a syringe with 500uL HFE7500, remove bubbles and prime with 25 gauge needle.